Emnetdegafe/allesOverFilm-client/README.md

 # Description of the project

 The project is a mobile app made using React Native for a Dutch film review website, Alles Over Film.
-The app, for the time being, is developed for android with the hope of extending it to IOS.
+The app, for the time being, is developed for android with the hope of extending it to IOS in the near future.

 # Main features include: